kgrid/kgrid-cli/docs/README.md

 OPTIONS
-  -d, --destination=destination  The directory to store the downloaded KO(s) -f, --file=file                The filename of the packaged KO to be downloaded -h, --help                     show CLI help
+  -d, --destination=destination  The directory to store the downloaded KO(s) -e, --extract                  Extract the entries from the zip file -f, --file=file                The filename of the packaged KO to be downloaded -h, --help                     show CLI help
   -m, --manifest=manifest        The manifest file listing the KOs to be downloaded